Maximum takeoff weight: Certification standards

-At the MTOW, all aircraft of a type and model must be capable of complying with all these certification requirements.

 Multiple MTOW

-It is possible to have an aircraft certified with a reduced MTOW, lower than the structural maximum, to take advantage of lower MTOW-based fees, such as insurance premiums, landing fees and air traffic control fees are MTOW based.
+It is possible to have an aircraft certified with a reduced MTOW, lower than the structural maximum, to take advantage of lower MTOW-based fees, such as insurance premiums, landing fees and air traffic control fees.
 This is considered a permanent modification.

 Alternatively, holders of an Air Operator Certificate (AOC) may vary the Maximum Declared Take-Off Weight (MDTOW) for their aircraft.
 They can subscribe to a scheme, and then vary the weight for each aircraft without further charge.

 An aircraft can have its MTOW increased by reinforcement due to additional or stronger materials.
 For example, the Airbus A330 242 tonnes MTOW variant / A330neo uses Scandium–aluminium (scalmalloy) to avoid an empty weight increase.
-Smaller aircraft like the Cessna 208 Caravan may have an option for a reinforced undercarriage to permit an increase in MTOW.

 Maximum permissible takeoff weight or maximum allowed takeoff weight

 In many circumstances an aircraft may not be permitted to take off at its MTOW.
 In these circumstances the maximum weight permitted for takeoff will be determined taking account of the following: